-Creo and Miro, like many other interactive applications [21-28], would not be able to generalize information and anticipate their users goals without access to the knowledge stored in ConceptNet and TAP.
-This paper has demonstrated the effect these knowledge bases can have on the research areas of Programming by Example and Data Detection.
+Creo and Miro, like many other interactive applications (Lieberman & Liu, 2002; Lieberman et al., 2004; Lieberman et al., 2005; Liu et al., 2002; Liu et al., 2003; Stocky et al., 2004; Eagle & Singh, 2004) would not be able to generalize information and anticipate their users' goals without access to the knowledge stored in ConceptNet and TAP.
+This chapter has demonstrated the effect these knowledge bases can have on the research areas of Programming by Example and Data Detection.
 However, we believe many other types of interactive applications can benefit from access to this knowledge as well.
 Usability is improved by making it easier for humans to understand computers.
 However the reverse is true as well.
 ConceptNet and TAP improve usability by making it easier for computers to understand humans.